wx-chevalier/Awesome-Lists-and-CheatSheets/Language/Zoo/JavaScript/JavaScript-OpenSource-List.md

 - [lit-html #Project#](https://github.com/Polymer/lit-html): An efficient, expressive, extensible HTML templating library for JavaScript.

+- [figlet.js #Project#](https://github.com/patorjk/figlet.js): This project aims to fully implement the FIGfont spec in JavaScript.
+It works in the browser and with Node.js.
+You can see it in action here: http://patorjk.com/software/taag/ (the figlet.js file was written to power that application)

 ## Object Schema

 - [Yup #Project#](https://github.com/jquense/yup): Dead simple Object schema validation.